mconfalonieri/external-dns-hetzner-webhook/README.md

 ## Upgrading from previous versions

+### 0.8.x to 0.9.x

+The configuration is fully compatible.
+A new configuration parameter **MAX_FAIL_COUNT** was added to control the webhook behavior in case of repeated failed attempts to retrieve the records.
+If this parameter is set to a value strictly greater than zero, the webhook will shut down after the configured number of attempts.
+The default is `-1` (shutdown disabled).

 ### 0.7.x to 0.8.x

 The configuration is still compatible, however some changes were introduced that